Mela User Guide

 Effect

-The module lets you create self-contained custom audio effects.
-The Wet Path sublane receives a copy of the module’s input signals.
-The output Audio signal (or the Audio components of the Poly signal) is the mix of the module’s input and the sublane’s output.
-While the sublane can transform a copy of the MIDI and Pitch input signals, those aren’t merged at the output, unlike the Audio signals.
+The Effect module creates self-contained custom audio effects.
+Its Wet Path sublane receives a copy of the input signals.
+The module’s output audio is a mix of the original input and the sublane’s output.
+While the sublane can also process MIDI and Pitch signals, these are not merged at the output.

 Dry